Become the responsible energy major

 Total E&P Uganda: Pioneering new technology in East Africa

 In February 2012, Total E&P Uganda began operations in the Lake Albert region districts of Buliisa and Nwoya (now the Tilenga project).
-TotalEnergies is leading the development activities towards production in the Tilenga project area where majority of the activities are based in the Murchison Falls National Park.
+TotalEnergies is leading the development activities towards production in the Tilenga project area part of which is in the Murchison Falls National Park.
+Development will be restricted to an area representing less than 1% of the Park's surface area and the Central Processing Facility will be located outside the Park in Kasenyi Village, Buliisa District.
 Working in this sensitive area requires the use of innovative and environmentally friendly exploration and drilling methods such as the use of 3D cable-less seismic acquisition used for the first time on shore in Africa and horizontal drilling used for the first in East Africa.
 Total E&P Uganda has recruited a dedicated team of social, environment and biodiversity experts who ensure, on a daily basis, that our activities are carried out with respect to the environment, tourism and biodiversity.
 The company and its partners are also currently undertaking the development of the 1,443km East African Crude Oil Pipeline (EACOP).

 CNOOC Limited (the "Company", together with its subsidiaries, or the "Group"), is the largest producer of offshore crude oil and natural gas in China and one of the largest independent oil and gas exploration and production companies in the world.
 The Group mainly engages in exploration, development, production and the sale of oil and natural gas.
 The Group's core operation areas are Bohai, Western South China Sea, Eastern South China Sea and East China Sea in offshore China.
 Overseas, the Group has oil and gas assets in Asia, Africa, North America, South America, Oceania and Europe.
 China National Offshore Oil Corporation is the Company's largest shareholder.
 It currently holds approximately 64.44% of the Company's shares.
 CNOOC limited is listed on three stock exchanges, including New York, Toronto and Hong Kong.
 Standard & Poor's has issued a credit rating of AA- for CNOOC limited, while Moody's has issued a credit rating of Aa3.
 Both ratings are consistent with the rating agencies' respective credit ratings for the People's Republic of China.